French Curriculum

 French Minor

-The French minor at Gettysburg College offers students the opportunity to develop strong language skills and cultural competency while complementing their major field of study.
+The French minor at Gettysburg College offers students the opportunity to develop strong language skills and cultural awareness while complementing their major field of study.
 Through a focused yet flexible curriculum, students gain intermediate to advanced proficiency in French and explore the diverse literatures, histories, and artistic expressions of the Francophone world.
-The minor includes core courses in advanced language and cultural studies, with the option to tailor the experience through electives in areas such as literature, film, and phonetics.
-Courses like Francophone African Cinema and Exploring Paris: The City as Text allow students to deepen their understanding of global issues through a French-language lens.
+The minor includes core courses in advanced language and cultural studies, with the option to tailor the experience through electives.

-Many students in the French minor also take advantage of study abroad opportunities, further enhancing their linguistic fluency and cultural insight through firsthand experience in French-speaking regions.
-Whether paired with international affairs, business, public health, or the sciences, the French minor strengthens students’ communication skills and global awareness—assets that are highly valued in today’s interconnected world.
+While study abroad is not required of French minors, it is strongly encouraged.
+Whether paired with international affairs, business, political science, public health, or the sciences, the French minor strengthens students’ communication skills and global awareness—assets that are highly valued in today’s interconnected world.

 Course Type Description